A Music Workshop for youth who desire to use their voices to praise the Lord!

 Suppers (Tues-Fri): on your own

-Sabbath supper: fellowship meal (sandwiches, fruit, finger foods)
+Sabbath supper: potluck (sandwiches, fruit, finger foods, soups, etc.)

 Housing